muno17/sqncd/README.md

-Built using Javascript, Python, SQLite, Flask, HTML, CSS using the WEBMIDI API to handle MIDI interfacing
+Built using Javascript, Python, SQLite, Flask, HTML, CSS using the WEBMIDI API to handle MIDI interfacing using the Tone.js API to handle tempo and transport

 ------------- sqncd NEXT STEPS -------------
 - DONE assign a midi note to a button and send to output when clicked